Gmagon/src.gmagon.com/source/guide/how-do-i-convert-excel-to-csv-mac.md

 layout: guide
-title: How do I convert Excel files to CSV and export Excel files to CSV format on Mac OS X?
+title: How do I convert Excel files to CSV on Mac OS X?
-keywords: convert excel files to csv on mac automatically, convert excel files to csv format on mac, convert excel file to csv using batch script on mac, export excel file to csv format on mac, excel export sheet to csv on mac, how to convert excel file to csv without opening on mac, convert excel from .xls to .csv for Mac, process XLS to CSV conversion on Mac, Mac XLS to CSV Converter, shift excel XLS files to CSV, XLS to CSV converter for Mac
+keywords: convert excel files to csv on mac automatically, convert excel files to csv format on mac, export excel file to csv format on mac, excel export sheet to csv on mac, convert excel from .xls to .csv for Mac, Mac XLS to CSV Converter on mac, shift excel XLS files to CSV
 description: This tutorial explains how to process Excel files to CSV conversion on Mac via using a simple and helpful XLS to CSV Converter for Mac.
 ---
 ## What is CSV